openbsd/xenocara/lib/libXfont2/README.md

 - Font services:

-  * xfs font servers - allows retreiving fonts as a client of an xfs server.
+  * xfs font servers - allows retrieving fonts as a client of an xfs server.
     Enabled by default, disable via --disable-fc (font client).

     If enabled, you can also use the standard libxtrans flags to